How to Prevent and Manage White Fungus on Your easyplant’s Soil

 If white fungus appears on your plant’s soil, follow these steps:

-Remove Visible Fungus: Gently scrape off the visible fungus from the top layer of soil.
+Remove Visible Growth: Gently pluck mushrooms by holding the stem and twisting or pulling to remove them without breaking the cap.
+For white fungus, scrape off the visible growth from the top layer of soil.

 Apply Cinnamon: Sprinkle a light layer of ground cinnamon on the soil surface.
-Cinnamon acts as a natural antifungal.
+Cinnamon acts as a natural antifungal and helps inhibit fungal growth.

-Repeat if Necessary: Spores may persist, so repeat the removal and cinnamon application once or twice if the fungus reappears.
+Repeat if Necessary: Spores may persist, so repeat the removal and cinnamon application 2–3 times as needed.

 Plant-Specific Care Notes